 Consider this.
 Watt and Dickie were tired of the “faceless, generic, multi-national, monolithic, industrial corporations” that turned out “G***** awful” beer so they became simple homebrewers, dreaming of something larger.
 And different.
 But brewing beer they wanted to drink did not immediately translate into large beer sales.

-Peddling their beer here and there with slow success led to securing a bank loan, and later, they received a monumental deal with U.K. uber-supermarket chain, Tesco, after finishing 1-thru-4 in a beer competition.
-Trouble was, it was deal so large they couldn’t live up to it because they simply did not have enough space to brew the beer.
+Peddling their beer here and there with slow success led to securing a bank loan.
+A lot of businesses need a loan to help them get things off the ground and as long as you compare loans, it should be simple enough to pay it back once things have picked up.
+In BrewDog’s case, this was possible because they later received a monumental deal with U.K. uber-supermarket chain, Tesco, after finishing 1-thru-4 in a beer competition.
+Trouble was, it was a deal so large they couldn’t live up to it because they simply did not have enough space to brew the beer.

 Needing more equipment, on another visit to the Bank of Scotland went James for an additional loan, but the bank was rather unimpressed.
 So, he marched into HSBC Bank like John Dillinger–except without guns and a gang–and basically held them up.
 He told them he had just secured a loan with the Bank of Scotland and offered them the opportunity to do the deal with him.
 And they did.